NCGAS/Useful-Scripts/README.md

 Extract all the sequences of interest from a fasta file using this script \
 `Extract_Interested_Seq.py -in CONTIGS -i INDEX -o OUTPUT`

+## fastq-splitter
+This code is writted by Author: Kirill Kryukov, so please do look at the code for the LICENSE information.
+FASTQ Splitter  -  a script for partitioning a FASTQ file into pieces

+Syntax: \
+`fastq-splitter.pl [options] <file>`

+For more options, run the command \
+`perl fastq-splitter.pl -h`